MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/deployment/chromium-browser-issue-affecting-business-central.md

 # Chromium browser issue affecting Business Central

 After the June 2022 wave of browser updates to Chromium-based browsers such as Google Chrome and Microsoft Edge, customers have experienced glitches in the Business Central user interface.
-While the teams behind the Chromium-based browsers work to address the root cause, Microsoft has prepared a fix to all Business Central customers.
+While the teams behind the Chromium-based browsers work to address the root cause, Microsoft has prepared a fix to supported versions of Business Central.
 For Business Central online customers, the fix is already rolling out, starting June 29.
 This article describes how on-premises customers can identify the issue and plan their approach to fixing or working around the problem.

-## How this affects your organization
+## How this issue affects your organization

 Users impacted by this issue will experience misplaced UI elements in the Business Central user interface, such as the on/off switch control (for Boolean fields) or assist-edit control (on any field) being relocated to the upper corners of a page as illustrated in the following image.
 The misplaced controls may overlap each other, creating difficulties in identifying and activating the right one.